Bhanu3487/Data-Narratives/README.md

 # Data-Narratives

-the links to the data narratives
+the links to the datasets

 Data Narrative 1: https://github.com/zygmuntz/goodbooks-10k?authuser=0